Lilimorrow/canada-geo-services-research/use-case2/README.md

 # use case:
-- hurricane fiona
+- Variopus hgeat waves, droughts, and wildfires
-- location: Nova Scotia
+- location: Alberta